paul2234/tinytensor/README.md

 ## Who/What tinytensor is NOT for
 tinytensor is NOT for production-grade deep learning tasks.

-Right now, tinytensor is slowww.
-Like the little engine that could, it slowly climbs the mountain (or rather, descends the gradient) of your neural network model.
-If you listen very closely to the fans spinning in your computer while tinytensor is training, you'll hear a whisper of, "I think I can, I think I can..."
-(Yet, like that little engine, it will eventually succeed.
-Without any tuning other than defining basic kernel sizes,  a tinytensor CNN can comfortably achieve 95-99% accuracy on [MNIST](https://en.wikipedia.org/wiki/MNIST_database)).
+Right now, tinytensor is **slowwwwww**.
+Especially for models like CNNs that require striding/pooling over inputs.

 It lacks many advanced features of the real libraries.

-There are plenty of sharp edges that the authors have not yet found and/or documented yet (although we'll keep documenting and/or fixing these over time).
+There are plenty of sharp edges that the authors have not yet found and/or documented yet (although this will get better over time).

 As of the alpha release, there are still asserts everywhere which is not safe for production use.

-In short, if you're a serious neural network researcher, data scientist, or engineer working on a commercial project, tinytensor is probably not useful for you.
+In short, if you're a serious neural network researcher, data scientist, or engineer working on a commercial project, tinytensor will not be not useful for you.

 While it will eventually be able to build & run almost any neural network, it is not intended to compete with the real libraries.
-At least not now.

 ## Installation
-tinytensor is not yet packaged for distribution.
+tinytensor is not yet packaged for easy distribution.
 If the community wants it, we'll do it.

 For now:
 ```bash